SciML/Catalyst.jl/docs/src/steady_state_functionality/dynamical_systems.md

 Next, like when we [computed basins of attraction](@ref dynamical_systems_basins_of_attraction), we create a `CoupledODEs` corresponding to the model and state for which we wish to compute our Lyapunov spectrum.
 Lke previously, `tspan` must provide some small interval (at least `(0.0, 1.0)` is recommended), but else have no impact on the computed Lyapunov spectrum.
 ```@example dynamical_systems_lyapunov
 using DynamicalSystems
-ds = CoupledODEs(oprob, (alg = Rodas5P(autodiff=false),))
+ds = CoupledODEs(oprob, (alg = Rodas5P(autodiff = false),))
 nothing # hide
 ```
-Here, the `autodiff=false` argument is required when Lyapunov spectrums are computed.
+Here, the `autodiff = false` argument is required when Lyapunov spectrums are computed.
 We can now provide our `CoupledODEs` (`ds`) to `lyapunovspectrum` to compute the lyapunov spectrum.
 This function requires a second argument (here set to `100`).
 Generally setting this to a higher value will increase accuracy, but also increase runtime (since `lyapunovspectrum` is fast for most systems, setting this to a large value is recommended).
 ```@example dynamical_systems_lyapunov
 lyapunovspectrum(ds, 100)
 ```
-Here, the largest exponent is positive, suggesting that the model is chaotic (or, more accurately, it has at least one chaotic attractor, to which it go to from the initial condition $(1.5, 1.5, 1.5)).
+Here, the largest exponent is positive, suggesting that the model is chaotic (or, more accurately, it has at least one chaotic attractor, to which is approached from the initial condition $(1.5,1.5,1.5)).

 Next, we consider the [Brusselator] model.
 First we simulate the model for two similar initial conditions, confirming that they converge to the same limit cycle:
 ```@example dynamical_systems_lyapunov